Legion Lost: Plot

 Following the destruction of the Legion Outpost base by a tear in the fabric of space, Saturn Girl, Brainiac 5.1, Chameleon, Umbra, Kid Quantum, Live Wire, Apparition, and Monstress find themselves lost on the far side of the universe.
-They are discovered by Shikari, a half-bug, half-humanoid alien, whose people are being hunted by an alien race known as "The Progeny".
+They are discovered by Shikari, an insect-like alien, whose people are being hunted by an alien race known as "The Progeny".
 Later on, the group is also joined by their teammate "ERG-1" (who soon takes the name Wildfire after Shikari mistakenly calls him that), who had been sucked into the rift prior to the other Legionnaires; with Shikari and her tracking power acting as their guide, they start looking for ways to get home.
+As they cross the galaxy, the Legion discovers that the Progeny have been actively slaughtering entire species in genocide, inspired by their radical belief that they are the "perfect" life form.